Wigtown: Recent history

 Wigtown was described by William Learmonth in 1920 as the quaintest county town in Scotland.

 RAF Wigtown was constructed on the outskirts of the town and opened in 1941.
 Under the control of 29 Group RAF, the Station was home to No. 1 Air Observers School, later No. 1 Advanced Flying Unit (Observer), as well as providing a short-term home to several operational RAF squadrons.
 The Station was closed in 1948.
 Today it is very occasionally used by light aircraft, sometimes being referred to as Baldoon Airfield.

 In the 1990s Wigtown became Scotland's "book town".
 However, in contrast to Hay-on-Wye, Wigtown's status as a book town was planned, in order to regenerate a very depressed town (the main employers, the creamery and distillery, having closed in the 1990s), although the distillery (Bladnoch) has now re-opened and is distilling its own malt whisky.
 There was a national search in Scotland for a candidate town.
 The Wigtown Book Festival was first held in 1999 and grew to be the second largest book festival in Scotland.
+There are currently around a dozen bookshops in the town.

+In 2020 Wigtown residents created a new festival called the Wigtown Shindy which started as a single day event to celebrate the community's support for each other during the COVID-19 pandemic.
+It has grown in subsequent years to a 4-day music and family entertainment festival running through the 3rd weekend in August in the McGuffie Gardens.

 Education

 Wigtown Primary School is based in New Road in Wigtown.
+The primary school is housed in a building dating from 1850, that has since been altered and expanded.
+Before 1850, a grammar school provided education for all ages in the town in a building built in 1712.

 Churches

 Wigtown Parish Church was designed in the Gothic Revival style and completed in 1858.

-Sacred Heart Catholic Church was designed in the Gothic Revival style and completed in 1879.
+Sacred Heart Catholic Church was designed in the Gothic Revival style and completed in 1879 to a design by the Edinburgh architect John George Garden Brown.

 Wigtown Quaker Meeting House is as at Chapel Court, South Main Street.

 Wigtown Baptist Church is in Southfield Lane.

-Places of interest
+A Seceder's Meeting house and U.F.
+Church, later known as Wigtown West Church of Scotland was built in 1750 to the west of the town but demolished in the late 20th century.